kanboard/plugin-github-webhook/README.md

 Requirements
 ------------

+- Kanboard >= 1.0.29
 - Github webhooks configured for a project

 Installation
 ------------

-- Decompress the archive in the `plugins` folder

-or

-- Create a folder **plugins/GithubWebhook**
-- Copy all files under this directory
+You have the choice between 3 methods:

+1. Install the plugin from the Kanboard plugin manager in one click
+2. Download the zip file and decompress everything under the directory `plugins/GithubWebhook`
+3. Clone this repository into the folder `plugins/GithubWebhook`

+Note: Plugin folder is case-sensitive.

 Documentation
 -------------